-An Eye Opening Experience in Oakland
+An Eye-Opening Experience in Oakland

 According to Paul Hawken’s comprehensive new book Drawdown: “Uneaten food squanders a whole host of resources—seeds, water, energy, land, fertilizer, hours of labor, financial capital—and generates greenhouse gases at every stage—including methane when organic matter lands in the global rubbish bin.”
-Therefore food waste is responsible for roughly 8 percent of all global emissions!
+Food waste is responsible for roughly 8 percent of all global emissions!
 In this tour, we’ll follow the food waste trail to learn how ingenious social entrepreneurs are sourcing unwanted fruits and vegetables.
 We’ll learn how some are creating food products and meals that would otherwise rot on farms or spoil during storage or distribution.

 Some Suggested Stops

 We’ll see how an upscale bistro in San Francisco is exploring the culinary potential of urban farming via a 2,000-square-foot aquaponic greenhouse.
 We’ll learn about prehispanic snackeria producing delicious edible insects in a “farm” housed in a shipping container.
 Learn about biochar, composting and worms.
 There’s solar power production, waste water digestion for re-use and an urban milling facility, where Oakland trees are preserved and milled into beautiful lumber used for firewood and furniture.
 There’s chickens, a bonsai garden, a sake brewery and soon a Japanese restaurant!